zediculz/vanilla-db/README.md

 vanillaDb.sync(config)
 ```
-config contains the from, database you can are syncing from which can either be local or session, to, is the new database you are syncing to, key is the key of the database you want to sync.
+config contains the database you can are syncing from which can either be local or session, to, is the new database you are syncing to, key is the key of the database you want to sync.

 options contains deleteOld which can either be true or false to delete old stored data, and newKey for the data synced.

+## More Features
+- remove(db) - remove the data stored in Database
+- length(db) - return the length of data stored in Database
+- request(db) - fetch data from api (mostly get) and store the data in database for offline usage.

+### Usage/Examples
 ```javascript

 const query = {